ISL 2020-21 in Goa: All you need to know about the 'Home' stadiums and training grounds | Goal.com

 The relatively new stadium was constructed for the 2014 Lusofonia Games and hosted the football event at the Games where Goa-India team won the gold medal.
 The ground has been used as a practice ground by FC Goa's first team in 2019-20 season besides the home ground for their B team in the Goa Pro League.
 The Gaurs have also played a number of their friendlies here.
 The Indian Arrows have also played I-League matches in the past.

-Also owned and maintained by SAG, it was enlisted as one of the training grounds at the 2017 Men's U-17 World Cup.
+Also owned and maintained by SAG, it was enlisted as one of the training grounds at the 2017 FIFA U-17 World Cup.

 Tilak Maidan, Vasco